RichardRed0x/politeia-digest/issue-060.md

 **[DCRDEX Mesh Beginnings and Bonds Evolution](https://proposals.decred.org/record/4d2324b)**

-Published May 9 by chappjc | 3 comments
+Published May 9 by chappjc | 4 comments

 This proposal requests a budget of $164,000 to develop prototype and experimental versions of a new DCRDEX v2.0 which would utilise a mesh of servers rather than relying on the central bulletin board type servers of v0.6 (and soon v1.0).
-The proposal describes a process of planning and then prototyping a skeletal testnet mesh with a small number of hosts using a p2p communications layer, to be used as a sandbox for simulations and testing that can refine the design for mainnet use.
+The proposal describes a process of planning and then prototyping a skeletal testnet mesh with a small number of hosts using a P2P communications layer, to be used as a sandbox for simulations and testing that can refine the design for mainnet use.
 The proposal's objective is then to develop an experimental mesh-enabled version of DCRDEX that can run alongside v1.0 on mainnet and serve as the basis for a future mesh-enabled DCRDEX v2.0.
 A timeline is provided which sees DCRDEX v1.0 release in Aug 2023, mesh prototype on testnet around Oct 2023, and the experimental mainnet version by Feb 2024.

-There are two supportive comments on the proposal, one asks about a market data API for the mesh network and @chappjc responds to say that current endpoints would exist and could be queried from any server in the mesh.
+There are three supportive comments on the proposal, one asks about a market data API for the mesh network and @chappjc responds to say that current endpoints would exist and could be queried from any server in the mesh.

 ## Approved Proposals